-- C4-C5 (C5 nerve root): A herniation at this level can cause shoulder pain and weakness in the deltoid muscle at the top of the upper arm, and does not usually cause numbness or tingling.
+C4-C5 (C5 Nerve Root): Herniations at this level can cause shoulder pain and weakness in the deltoid muscle at the top of the upper arm.
+This does not typically lead to numbness or tingling.

-- C5-C6 (C6 nerve root): A C5-C6 disc herniation can cause weakness in the biceps (muscles in the front of the upper arms) and wrist extensor muscles.
-Numbness and tingling along with pain can radiate to the thumb side of the hand.
-This is one of the most common levels for a cervical disc herniation to occur.
+C5-C6 (C6 Nerve Root): A herniation here can cause weakness in your biceps and wrists.
+You may notice numbness, tingling, and pain on the thumb side of your hand.
+This is one of the most common types of cervical disc herniations.

-Manual therapies will include Chiropractic Biophysics (CBP), 3-Dimensional Adjustments, The Pettibon System, 3-Dimensional Mirror Image Exercises and soft tissue therapies such as Active Release Technique, Transverse Cross Friction Massage, Fascial Manipulation, or Trigger Point Therapy.
-We will also evaluate various components of your day and suggest necessary corrections with your workstation, sleep habits, and exercise routines.
+Your treatment plan may include manual therapies like Chiropractic Biophysics (CBP), 3-Dimensional Adjustments, The Pettibon System, and 3-Dimensional Mirror Image Exercises.
+It may also include soft tissue therapies like Active Release Technique, Transverse Cross Friction Massage, Facial Manipulation, and Trigger Point Therapy.
+We’ll also evaluate various components of your day, then recommend any necessary corrections with your workstation, sleep habits, or exercise routines.

 Schedule your free consultation today and enjoy world-class chiropractic care for cervical disc herniation in Lakewood, Colorado!
 Call 720-493-5885.